bogogion/NACV/README.md

     * /config/test.camcfg = test config for camera settings
 * Rasberry PI
     * Computer Vision code, written in C.
-    * Possible Image replaying (replication to other remote clients, ie. a controller)
+* Central Control Hub (CCH)
+    * Takes in input from 4 pis.
+(Via UART)
+    * Packages this data into an ethernet frame to be sent back to RoboRIO.
+    * Also provides power for all 4 Pis.
+* Voltage Regulator Circuit
+    * Takes in 12-15 V from battey along with a 15 AMP fuse on the PDH and converts/regulates it into 5Vs to be supplied to all of the devices.
 * Robo Rio
-    * Takes data from PI
+    * Takes data from CCH
     * Interprets and acts on that data in the Java code